petri-labs/mokita/networks/genesis-validators.md

-# Setting Up a Genesis Osmosis Validator
+# Setting Up a Genesis Mokisis Validator

-Thank you for becoming a genesis validator on Osmosis!
-This guide will provide instructions on setting up a node, submitting a gentx, and other tasks needed to participate in the launch of the Osmosis mainnet.
+Thank you for becoming a genesis validator on Mokisis!
+This guide will provide instructions on setting up a node, submitting a gentx, and other tasks needed to participate in the launch of the Mokisis mainnet.

-The primary point of communication for the genesis process and future updates will be the \#validators channel on the [Osmosis Discord](https://discord.gg/FAarwSC8Tr).
+The primary point of communication for the genesis process and future updates will be the \#validators channel on the [Mokisis Discord](https://discord.gg/FAarwSC8Tr).
 This channel is private by default in order to keep it free of spam and unnecessary noise.
 To join the channel, please send a message to @Meow#6669 to add yourself and any